Ecology and carbon-neutrality strategy

-From 2020, FUCHS will be completely CO2-neutral globally.This means that it will no longer leave a CO2 footprint and thus no longer have a negative impact on CO2 concentrations in the atmosphere.
-As an industrial company, FUCHS will continue to emit CO2.
+As of January 2020, FUCHS is completely CO2-neutral globally.This means that we no longer leave a CO2 footprint and thus no longer have a negative impact on CO2 concentrations in the atmosphere.
+As an industrial company, FUCHS continues to emit CO2.
 This is unavoidable in many places.
-But from 2020, we will neutralize all our CO₂ emissions from our 58 FUCHS locations worldwide – from energy consumption in production to consumables in administration.
-To achieve CO2-neutrality as early as 2020, FUCHS will offset its previously unavoidable CO2 emissions with compensation measures.
-This will be done by investing in high-quality climate protection projects aimed primarily at promoting renewable energies.
+But by 2020, we have neutralized all our CO₂ emissions from our 58 FUCHS locations worldwide – from energy consumption in production to consumables in administration.
+To achieve CO2-neutrality as early as 2020, FUCHS offsets its previously unavoidable CO2 emissions with compensation measures.
+This is be done by investing in high-quality climate protection projects aimed primarily at promoting renewable energies.

-The step towards global FUCHS CO2 neutrality from January 1, 2020 was prepared for one year and accompanied by the sustainability consultancy Fokus Zukunft.
+The step towards global FUCHS CO2 neutrality since January 1, 2020 was prepared for one year and accompanied by the sustainability consultancy Fokus Zukunft.
 Fokus Zukunft reviewed the calculation of FUCHS’ CO2 emissions in September 2019 and confirmed the accuracy of the data basis and the application of the Greenhouse Gas Protocol guidelines as the calculation standard for determining CO2 emissions.
-Fokus Zukunft then certified the FUCHS Group as a CO2-neutral company, which means that FUCHS will be entitled to declare itself CO2-neutral from January 1, 2020.
+Fokus Zukunft then certified the FUCHS Group as a CO2-neutral company, which means that FUCHS is entitled to declare itself CO2-neutral since January 1, 2020.

 Neutrality refers to the global CO2footprint generated by FUCHS at all its worldwide locations through heat, fuel and electricity consumption in production, administration and research processes, through upstream energy-related emissions, business trips, hotel overnight stays and employee commutes as well as through waste generation and waste water in the company.
 This enables us to precisely calculate the CO2 emissions generated.
 Based on this calculation, FUCHS then makes compensatory investments in climate protection projects to offset the corresponding amount of CO2.